mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 ## Optimization

 The numbers above don't lie.
 Relying on Jekyll and friends to do jobs more suited for a task runner like [**Gulp**][gulpjs] was slowing the build down.
-Time to fold [Gulp][gulpjs] into the build process and let Jekyll do what it was meant to --- convert Markdown into HTML files.
+Armed with this knowledge I begun looking for ways to pull out anything I could from Jekyll, not related to converting Markdown into HTML.

-The added benefit being if this worked out to be faster I'd have a set of content that was more portable and not reliant on Jekyll.
-In the off-chance I wanted to swap it for another static-site generator like [**Hugo**](https://gohugo.io/) or [**Gatsby**](https://github.com/gatsbyjs/gatsby), I could.
+The added benefit being, if this worked out to be faster I'd have a set of content that was more portable and not reliant on Jekyll.
+In the off-chance I wanted to swap Jekyll for another static-site generator like [**Hugo**](https://gohugo.io/) or [**Gatsby**](https://github.com/gatsbyjs/gatsby), I could.

 ### CSS and JavaScript Assets

-[**Jekyll Assets**][jekyll-assets] is a great plugin that served me well for a long time by.
+[**Jekyll Assets**][jekyll-assets] is a great plugin that served me well for a long time by preprocessing, vendor prefixing, concatenating, minifying, and fingerprinting assets.
 It's also painfully slow when you have a site of my size and are trying to iterate on CSS changes quickly.

 Making a change to a Sass partial would trigger a full site rebuild, which meant waiting at least 2 minutes before I could preview it.
-There has to be a better way...
-[Gulp][gulpjs] + [Browsersync][browsersync].

-The goal was to have CSS or JavaScript changes pushed instantly to the browser without forcing a rebuild.
-To do this I configured a set of tasks to preprocess, vendor prefix, and concatenate these assets into a temporary location that Browsersync would watch.

-Everything the [Jekyll Assets][jekyll-assets] plugin did, could be replaced with faster Gulp tasks:
+Jekyll's incremental build feature might help here, but I never had much luck getting it to work reliably.

+Ideally during development, CSS or JavaScript changes would be pushed instantly to the browser with something like [Browsersync][browsersync].
+By replacing the [Jekyll Assets][jekyll-assets] plugin with the following Gulp alternatives I saw a 93% improvement in build time:

 - [**node-sass**][node-sass] and [**gulp-sass**][gulp-sass]: natively compile SCSS files to CSS.
 - [**gulp-autoprefixer**][gulp-autoprefixer]: vendor prefix CSS.